wbailer/few-shot-object-detection/docker/README.md

 Model created during the few-shot training process and deployed to TorchServe can be called in a similar way.

+## Demo web page

+A demo web page (demo.html) for uploading files and testing the training, logging and inference web points is provided.

 ### Acknowledgement

 This work has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement No 951911 ([AI4Media](https://www.ai4media.eu/)).